Travel & conservation company, since 1991

 Fire is a rebirth for the ecosystem, without which the system winds down and dies

-‘When we get a fire like this our instinctual reaction is to feel a lot of sadness for the loss of our flora and fauna.
-But this flora is adapted to burn, it needs to burn to live,’ said Dr. Adam West from the Department of Biological sciences at UCT in a radio interview last week.
-‘If fynbos doesn’t burn every 15 years or so we lose a lot of species, we lose a lot of diversity from the system and the system effectively starts to wind down and die.
+‘When we get a fire like this, our instinctual reaction is to feel a lot of sadness for losing our flora and fauna.
+But this flora is adapted to burn; it needs to burn to live,’ said Dr Adam West from the Department of Biological Sciences at UCT in a radio interview last week.
+‘If fynbos doesn’t burn every 15 years or so, we lose a lot of species, we lose a lot of diversity from the system, and the system effectively starts to wind down and die.
 Fire is really important.
 It’s really a rebirth for the ecosystem.’

-Personally, I’m excited at the opportunity to witness this rebirth: not far beneath the soil, dormant seeds triggered by the heat await the coming rains; burrowing animals and insects are re-emerging and birds are flying in to claim them.
-Ants scurry to reach seeds which they will bury for food, thereby aiding germination, and rodents race to beat the ants to it.
+I’m excited at the opportunity to witness this rebirth: not far beneath the soil, dormant seeds triggered by the heat await the coming rains; burrowing animals and insects are re-emerging, and birds are flying in to claim them.
+Ants scurry to reach seeds they will bury for food, aiding germination, and rodents race to beat the ants to it.
 But this is my layman’s sense of it.

 A nymph probably seeks refuge from the heat on the ground by climbing a protea. ©Christian Boix